-For each type of impact and eligible project-affected persons a corresponsing mitigation measures, or a combination of mitigations, will be employed as per the Matrix below as necessary to achieve the objective of improving, or at least restring the living conditions and livelihood of those affected...
+For each type of impact and eligible project-affected persons a corresponding mitigation measures, or a combination of mitigations, will be employed as per the Matrix below as necessary to achieve the objective of improving, or at least restring the living conditions and livelihood of those affected.

-Impact Categories Entitlement Crops The value of the crop, including the value of time needed to reproduce such a crop, and the replacement cost for any investment made (input, labor etc.). ii. offer of replacement agricultural land of equivalent productive value in the area and vicinity of the land being expropriated, together with all transfer/administrative taxes; Loss of entire land iii. monetary compensation based on the assessed fair value including taxes and fees and top-up supplement to the compensation (see paragraphs 27 (iii) and (iv)); holding (titled and untitled) iv. subsistence allowance for 6 months equivalent to minimum wages for agricultural workers in Serbia; ŕ appropriate level of skill upgrading training, if necessary to restore livelihood of severely impacted persons and determined on a case-by-case basis based on the socio- economic study during ARAP preparation; vi. assistance for alternative livelihood support as appropriate. vii. offer of replacement agricultural land of equivalent productive value in the area and vicinity of the land being expropriated, together with all transfer/administrative taxes; viii. monetary compensation based on the assessed fair value including taxes and fees and top-up supplement to the compensation (see paragraphs 27 (iii) and (iv)); Partial loss of land ix. when expropriation is minor, the option of acquiring land through "Direct Purchase" will also be explored, which means that the Beneficiary of Expropriation will negotiate with the landowner to sell voluntarily rather than to go through the process of expropriation.
-X. Additional transactional support for those severely affected in the form of subsistence allowance and an appropriate level of skill upgrading training if needed to restore
+Impact Categories Entitle ement Crops luding the value of time needed, and the replacement cost for out, labor etc.). expropriated, together wit cultural land of equivalent ea and vicinity of the land being th all transfer/administrative taxes; based on the assessed fair Loss of entire land value including taxes and fees and top-up supplement paragraphs 27 (iii) and (iv)); holding (titled and untitled) subsistence allowance for minimum wages for agric • restore livelihood of sever pgrading training, if necessary to rely impacted persons and case basis based on the socio-RAP preparation; assistance for alternative livelihood support as appropriate. cultural land of equivalent ea and vicinity of the land being th all transfer/administrative pased on the assessed fair value and top-up supplement to the graphs 27 (iii) and (iv)); Partial loss of land through "Direct Purchase" means that the Beneficiar or, the option of acquiring land "will also be explored, which by of Expropriation will negotiate voluntarily rather than to go propriation. upport for those severely affected allowance and an appropriate ining if needed to restore

 Impact Categories Entitlement livelihood.
-7 Unviable redundant parcels of land/structures8 xi.
+7 Unviable redundant parcels of land/structures 8 xi.
 If a remaining parcel of land after expropriation is not economically viable it will be acquired and compensated, if the project affected person desires so.
 Structures and installations in the land (barns, shacks, fences, etc.) with or without building permits xii.
 The replacement cost assessed for construction of similar quality of structures, and the value of time invested in construction and applicable taxes, if any.
 Fruit bearing plants, vineyards, and orchards xiii.
 The value of the harvest, including the value of time needed to reproduce such a harvest, the replacement cost for any investment made, (input, labor etc.) to raise new plants, vineyard or orchard until they reach full yielding potential.
 The compensation for fruit bearing plants, vineyards, and orchards is determined by article 42 of the Expropriation Law.
 The amount is added to the market price of outstanding investments made for raising and maintaining such a vineyard or orchard and the amount of net income, which the vineyard or orchard has given (considering its age and fertility), for as many years as it takes to raise it and for the orchard or vineyard to come into full bearing.
 Young vineyards or orchards not yet fruit-bearing xiv.
 The replacement cost for any investment made for raising a replacement vineyard or orchards, including the value of time needed to reproduce, and compensation for lost yields for each year from the year of expropriation.
 The compensation for young vineyards or orchards not-yet fruit bearing is determined by article 42 of the Expropriation Law.
 It is added in the amount of the investments necessary for raising such a young vineyard/ orchard and an amount of the yield that would be achieved for as many years as the vineyard/ orchard existed till the moment of the expropriation.
 Nursery XV.
 The replacement cost for any investment made on planting material (nursery plants and other reproduction material) not utilized.
 Land needed on temporary basis xvi.
 The market rental price for the duration of the lease.
 The land should be returned to the project-affected person, in the same condition as it was taken.